 2degrees will support and manage MPI’s site and user connectivity via its extensive national data network, while its national mobile network will serve the Ministry’s mobile connections.
 Effectively 2degrees will be responsible for connecting the 2300 strong workforce.

 What the press release doesn’t say is that this is the kind of commercial deal 2degrees couldn’t win when it was a mobile-only business.
 It bought Snap to broaden its scope so it could offer landline and data services.

-On the surface the MPI contract vindicates that strategy, although you might equally argue that the company should have stuck to its knitting offering low-cost prepay mobile plans.
+On the surface the Ministry for Primary Industries contract vindicates that strategy, although you might equally argue that the company should have stuck to its knitting offering low-cost prepay mobile plans.
 There are heavy management overheads operating a full-service telco.
 And there’s a need for significant capital expenditure.
 That has been a long-term struggle for 2degrees.

 Last month rumours swirled Australia’s TPG Telecom was on the brink of buying 2degrees.
 If there was a deal on the table, it seems to have fallen through.

 Price would have been the stumbling block.
 At the time of the Sky deal, Vodafone was valued at around $3.5 billion.
 So a cash buyer could expect to pay in the region of $500 million.
 Reports elsewhere suggest the owners wanted $900 million.